Fundamentals of Glass Science and Technology

 - know the basics of glass melting and forming including annealing of the more common commercial glass products

-Varshneya is the President of Saxon Glass Technologies and Professor of Glass Science & Engineering, Emeritus at Alfred University.
-He was a 25-year professor of glass science and engineering at Alfred University and has 12 years of industrial experience at GE Lighting and Ford Scientific Labs.
-Prior to that, he was the solo-author of a widely-acclaimed textbook on glass science, the invited author of the 13-page “Industrial Glass” entry in Encyclopedia Britannica, and has over 130 research publications and four patents.
-Varshneya is the president and CEO of “Saxon Glass Technologies, Inc.”, an entrepreneurial business delivering glass chemical strengthening service for pharmaceutical and personal mobile communication device applications.
-Varshneya received the “President’s Award” for outstanding lifetime contributions to glass science and technology by the International Commission on Glass, 2007.
+Dr. Varshneya is the President of Saxon Glass Technologies and Professor of Glass Science & Engineering, Emeritus at Alfred University.
+Following 12 years of industrial experience at GE Lighting and Ford Scientific Labs, he joined Alfred University as professor and retired after 28 years of service.
+As a teacher, he taught nearly all of the required glass science undergraduate and graduate courses at Alfred including the engineering capstone.
+He is the solo-author of a widely-acclaimed textbook on glass entitled, “Fundamentals of Inorganic Glasses”, now in its second edition.
+He is also the invited author of the 13-page “Industrial Glass” entry in Encyclopedia Britannica, and has over 140 research publications and six patents.
+Varshneya is the co-founder of “Saxon Glass Technologies, Inc.”, an entrepreneurial business delivering glass chemical strengthening service for pharmaceutical and personal mobile communication device applications.
+Dr. Varshneya received the “President’s Award” for outstanding lifetime contributions to glass science and technology by the International Commission on Glass, 2007.
+He is the 2008-2010 Treasurer of the American Ceramic Society and currently serves as the North American “ambassador” to the International Commission on Glass.

 ACerS reserves the right to cancel a course up to 4 weeks before the scheduled presentation date.
 Please contact ACerS customer service at 1-866-721-3322 or 1-240-646-7054 to confirm that the course is happening before purchasing your airline tickets.
 ACerS is not responsible for the purchase of non-refundable airline tickets or the cancellation/change fees associated with canceling a flight.